 With intelligent flight modes, this drone can auto-generate building plans with accurate measurements, and perform automated inspection and mapping flights.
 Supported by a very large number of specialized third-party software platforms, this drone also gives you the freedom to perform specific roof inspection tasks programmed by experts to create 3-D computer models of your customers' roofs.

 This long-range drone has an extended range of 7 km and 30 minutes of flight time with 1080p live streaming and automatic frequency switching thanks to OcuSync 2.0.

 Airobotics - Best drone for solar panel inspection

-Airobotics is an unattended multi-rotor drone hangar system manufactured by Airobotics.
-This drone can deploy and land autonomously with pre-programmed missions and applications, collect aerial data, and analyze it through the system to provide clear images of hard-to-reach solar panel blades and other machinery.
-After completing the flight, the drone returns to the hangar to recharge; and sends the processed data to the customer/drone pilot.
+Airobotics manufactures the Airobotics drone hangar system, which is an unattended multi-rotor drone.
+This autonomous drone can deploy and land by itself using pre-programmed missions and applications.
+It collects aerial data, which is then analyzed by the system to provide clear images of solar panel blades and other hard-to-reach machinery.

 Airobotics drone hangar includes many advanced features such as GPS redundancy and emergency landing.
 Besides, it supports a rugged, waterproof design that is ideal for a wide range of indoor/outdoor environments and can operate in a temperature range of -20 to 50 °C (-4 to +122 °F).